Date of Graduation

 Suggestions for curriculum change are to require all university students to take an advanced composition, rhetoric, or creative writing class.
 Because other disciplines (particularly the social sciences) were imputed to have a tradition of vague writing, more instruction from those who are trained to teach writing—as opposed to those trained in other disciplines—could likely help students and future scholars write more clearly within and beyond the university.

-Mahony, Marlene Ingrid, "Use of Multimedia Games for Biology Vocabulary Instruction" (2018).
+Mahony, Marlene Ingrid, "Investigating the Causes and Cures for Unclear Scholarly Writing" (2018).
 Doctoral Dissertations.
 443.